mezzab/react-developer-challenge/README.md

 - Type all elements used in the app
 - Add unit tests, with [Jest](https://jestjs.io/) for functions and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for components
 - Add integration tests with [Cypress](https://www.cypress.io/) or similar testing frameworks

-If you want to apply to this position please share your solution in a ***private repo*** to the following email: jobs@exact.ly.